Seenu Atoll: History

+The name Addu is believed to originate from the local language, where “ah” means eight and “dhoo” means island.
+This is because there were traditionally eight inhabited islands in the Addu Atoll.
+Hithadhoo, Maradhoo, Maradhoo-Feydhoo, Feydhoo, Gan, Hulhudhoo, Hulhu-Meedhoo and Meedhoo.
+When the British made maps of the region, they labeled it “Addou Atoll.”
+This Anglicized version of the local name.
 During the Second World War, Addu Atoll was the site of a secret Royal Navy base called HMS Haitan, to take advantage of the deep anchorage and sheltered natural harbour there.
 Oil tanks and storage facilities were built on Gan island, together with an airstrip and a flying boat base.
 The base remained unknown to the Axis throughout the early years of the war.

-In 1957 the base was transferred to the Royal Air Force as RAF Gan, before being closed down in 1975.
+In 1957 the base was transferred to the Royal Air Force as RAF Gan, before being closed down in 1976.
 The island is now the site of Gan International Airport.

 Biology

 The cosmopolitan white tern ("dhondheeni") is found in the Maldives only on Addu Atoll and is seen as a symbol of the islands.
 Addu Atoll also possesses particularly rich whale and dolphin fauna.
 A great diversity of species has been found there.
 Addu Atoll is the only area in the Maldives that was not affected by the 1998 global coral bleaching.
 The south of the Maldives was spared from the "too warm" major ocean currents of (El Niño).
 The bright and healthy corals start at the top of giris and thilas (about 1 meter [3 ft] under the surface) and slope down with the reef to a depth of 30 m or more.